 Sound Logo Karaoke AWARD Official Website

-Targeting corporate management challenges through "instant entertainment"
+Targeting corporate management challenges through the lens of "instant entertainment"

 Dentsu Inc. Morimoto: The "Sound Logo Karaoke AWARD" is a new content initiative launched through a partnership between Exing and Dentsu Inc. First, could Exing's General Manager Teramoto tell us about the background leading to the launch of this project?

-Xing's Teramoto: We've been exploring branding for JOYSOUND from a perspective different from conventional promotions.
+Xing's Teramoto: We've been exploring branding for JOYSOUND from perspectives different from traditional promotions.
 Through the company song contest, we began ongoing communication with Mr. Morimoto and Dentsu Inc., discussing differentiation from competitors and new possibilities unique to JOYSOUND.
-What emerged was an initiative leveraging JOYSOUND's assets to contribute to corporate branding while also aligning with our own purpose branding.
-This project began as a new challenge, one that combines business potential beyond just karaoke.
+What emerged was an initiative leveraging JOYSOUND's assets to contribute to corporate branding while also aligning with our own purpose branding.This project began as a new challenge, one that combines business potential beyond just karaoke.

-Xing Inc. Mr. Teramoto
+Xing Inc. Teramoto

-Dentsu Inc. Morimoto: Mr. Fukui and Mr. Murase from XING, who joined the project later, what were your initial impressions?
+Dentsu Inc. Morimoto: Mr. Fukui and Mr. Murase from Xing, who joined the project later, what were your initial impressions?

 Eksing Murase: I joined shortly after transferring from the sales department.
 I remember feeling excited when Teramoto described it as "a challenge starting from a completely blank slate."
 I approached it positively, thinking I might be able to bring in the challenges I'd observed on the front lines during my sales days, and that it could be a chance to share my own thoughts and feelings about JOYSOUND.